gitulamy/konsole/README.md

 2020-04-28 20:13:40.277 CHECK at func1 (a.js:24:13)
 ```

-You can see more simple log.
+You can check more simple logs but meaning clear.

+**NOTICE**: We use 'new Error().stack' mechanism for checking call stack, and which is
+expensive way, so it is recommended to be removed in production mode.